Blank Check (film): Production

+In April 1993, it was reported that Walt Disney Pictures had acquired Blake Snyder and Colby Carr's spec script Blank Check about a 9-year-old boy who is mistakenly given a signed blank check and fills it out for $ 1 million.
+The deal was secured two days after the script went out with the duo's representation sending the script in backpacks filled with fake money to high profile executives and producers such as Frank Marshall and Kathleen Kennedy at Paramount Pictures, Gale Anne Hurd at Universal Pictures, Cary Woods and Robert N. Fried at TriStar Pictures, and Michael Harpster at New Line Cinema.
+The following month, it was reported that Disney was planning to film the script in August of that year with a budget of around $10 million.
+Rupert Wainwright was hired as director in his feature debut having previously directed music videos for N.W.A and MC Hammer as well as the 1991 television film Dillinger, and said the aim was to cater to the same age range as Home Alone in the hopes of replicating its success.

 Blank Check was filmed in Austin, San Antonio, and Dallas.
 The castle house that Preston buys was filmed at the Pemberton Castle (Fisher Gideon House) at 1415 Wooldridge Drive in Austin, a Texas Historical Landmark, which is now owned by filmmaker Robert Rodriguez.
 The theme park in the beginning of the movie was Six Flags Fiesta Texas; several of the park's attractions, including The Rattler and Power Surge, were filmed in this movie.

 The bank featured in the movie is in the historic Alamo National Bank Building.
 The bank lobby was featured and it has a 23-story office tower above it.
 The building opened in 1929, and today houses the Drury Plaza Hotel.

 Reception

 Box office

 Blank Check debuted at number 3 at the US box office behind Ace Ventura: Pet Detective and The Getaway with $5.4 million in its opening weekend.
 The film grossed $30.8 million in the United States and Canada.